Description

 Using 802.1x with EAP-TLS in the radius logs would show no access-reject and no interesting events in output.master.

-Changing the switch MTU to an appropriate value would resolve the issue.
+Changing the switch MTU in the Switch to an appropriate value will resolve the issue.

 In case of troubleshooting or other specific network conditions there is also the option to change the MTU size on FNAC interfaces through the CLI as below: